yashwagle/Intelligent-Path-Finder/README.md

 ![alt text](/terrain.gif)

 The elevation data can be found [here](../testcases/mpp.txt).
+The map presented is for summer and changes based on the seasons.
+The changes are explained below

 # Design
 In my implementation I try to minimize the time required to move